Banksia dentata: Taxonomy

 Specimens of Banksia dentata were collected from the vicinity of the Endeavour River somewhere between 17 June and 3 August 1770 by Joseph Banks and Daniel Solander, naturalists on the Endeavour during Lieutenant (later Captain) James Cook's first voyage to the Pacific Ocean.
-However, the description of the species was not published until April 1782, when Carolus Linnaeus the Younger described the first four Banksia species in his Supplementum Plantarum.
+Solander coined the (unpublished) binomial name Leucadendrum (later Leucadendron) dentatum in Banks' Florilegium.
+However, the formal description of the species was not published until April 1782, when Carolus Linnaeus the Younger described the first four Banksia species in his Supplementum Plantarum.
 Linnaeus distinguished them by their leaf shapes, and named them accordingly.
-Thus this species' dentate (toothed) leaf margins saw it given the specific name dentata, the Latin adjective for "toothed".
+Thus this species' dentate leaf margins saw it given the specific name dentata, the Latin adjective for 'toothed'.
 Banksia dentata is monotypic, and no subspecies are recognised.
 Though not closely studied, reports suggest it does not vary significantly over its range.

-Robert Brown recorded 31 species of Banksia in his 1810 work Prodromus Florae Novae Hollandiae et Insulae Van Diemen, and in his taxonomic arrangement, placed the taxon in the subgenus Banksia verae, the "True Banksias", because the inflorescence is a typical Banksia flower spike.
+Robert Brown recorded 31 species of Banksia in his 1810 work Prodromus Florae Novae Hollandiae et Insulae Van Diemen, and in his taxonomic arrangement placed the taxon in the subgenus Banksia verae, the "True Banksias", because the inflorescence is a typical Banksia flower spike.
 By the time Carl Meissner published his 1856 arrangement of the genus, there were 58 described Banksia species.
 Meissner divided Brown's Banksia verae, which had been renamed Eubanksia by Stephan Endlicher in 1847, into four series based on leaf properties.
 He placed B. dentata in the series Quercinae (the oak-like banksias).

 In 1870, George Bentham published a thorough revision of Banksia in his Flora Australiensis.
 In Bentham's arrangement, the number of recognised Banksia species was reduced from 60 to 46.
 Bentham defined four sections based on leaf, style and pollen-presenter characters.
 Banksia dentata was placed in section Eubanksia alongside B. marginata and a broadly defined B. integrifolia.

 In 1891, Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
 Kuntze proposed Sirmuellera as an alternative, referring to this species as Sirmuellera dentata.
 For the same reason, James Britten transferred the species to the genus Isostylis as Isostylis dentata in 1905.
 These applications of the principle of priority were largely ignored, and Banksia L.f. was formally conserved and Sirmuellera rejected in 1940.

 Commonly known as the tropical banksia, B. dentata is known locally as swamp banksia, and guibuk by the indigenous people in Kakadu National Park.
 Its local name in the Nunggubuyu language of eastern Arnhem Land is rilirdili.
-Other names from the same region include Enindurrkwa in the Enindhilyagwa language of Groote Eylandt, and gulpu in the Rirratjingu language of Yirrkala.
+Other names from the same region include enindurrkwa in the Enindhilyagwa language of Groote Eylandt, and gulpu in the Rirratjingu language of Yirrkala.
 Frederick Manson Bailey reported in 1913 that the indigenous people of Cape Bedford knew it as kabir.